scott-trinkle/braingraphgeo/README.md

 `data/parcellation.csv` which contains columns for Allen ID, Acronym, Full Name, and Brain Division.

+Node locations in 3D physical coordinates are available in `data/node_positions.csv`

 Edge weights for the tracer data (`data/tracer.csv`) are defined using the normalized connection density metric from the [Knox computational model](https://direct.mit.edu/netn/article/3/1/217/2194/High-resolution-data-driven-model-of-the-mouse)